proy9714/ml-and-ai-digital-garden/src/site/notes/Evaluating Regression Models.md

   E --> F
 ```

+**Root Mean Squared Error (RMSE)**:

+- Measures the **average magnitude of the errors between predicted and observed values**.
+- Lower values indicate better model performance, as the errors are smaller.
+- There is no definitive range for "good" or "bad" RMSE values, as it depends on the scale and units of the target variable.
+- Generally, lower RMSE values are better, with very low values indicating excellent model performance.

 ## R-squared (R²)

 R-squared measures the **proportion of the variance in the dependent variable that is predictable from the independent variables**.
 It is calculated as: